raajeshmenghwar/wazuh-soc-siem-solution/network-monitoring/suricata-ids-integration.md

 1. Change the HOME_NET with your own iP Address, simple open a new terminal/tab and fire the command ifconfig also note the interface aslo in my case my interface is ens33, and ip address is <YOUR_IP_ADDRESS>
+2. Just say any instead of home_net in EXTERNAL_NET, so what are we doing, just commeting the #EXTERNAL_NET: "!$HOME_NET" and uncommenting the EXTERNAL_NET: "any" it'll look like this
+    #EXTERNAL_NET: "!$HOME_NET"
+    EXTERNAL_NET: "any"

 Add the following configuration to the /var/ossec/etc/ossec.conf file of the Wazuh agent.
 This allows the Wazuh agent to read the Suricata logs file: